 - The Authority's Treasury Management Advisors, Link Asset Services (Link), have provided the Fair Value amounts in relation to its debt portfolio.
-Link have assessed the Fair Values by calculating the amounts that the Authority would have had to pay to extinguish the loans on 31st March under existing debt redemption procedures; and - No early repayment or impairment is recognised for any financial instrument; and - The fair value of short-term investments, including trade payables and receivables is assumed to be approximate to the carrying amount.
+Link have assessed the Fair Values by discounting the contractual cash flows over the life of the loan based on the PWLB New Loan Rate at the balance sheet date; and - No early repayment or impairment is recognised for any financial instrument; and - The fair value of short-term investments, including trade payables and receivables is assumed to be approximate to the carrying amount.